Fayzur Rahman: Early life

-Rahman was born on 5 November 1966.
+Fayz was born on 5 November 1966.
 He has studied up to SSC or grade ten.

 Career

-In 1992 Rahman joined Epic Design, a buying house, as an assistant merchandiser.
+In 1992, Fayz joined Epic Design, a buying house, as an assistant merchandiser.
 In 1995 he joined the merchandising department of the Winners Limited, a buying house, as a manager.
 He was appointed the managing director of Tusuka garments.
 He was elected to parliament from Brahmanbaria-5 in 2014 as a candidate of Awami League.
 He is the Chairman of Novoair.

-Rahman term as member of Parliament ended on 30 December 2018.
+Fayz term as member of Parliament ended on 30 December 2018.

+Fayz was detained by Detective Branch in September 2025.